-- validity if all the correct processes input the same value v, then every correct process decides v; - termination every correct process eventually decides.
+validity - if all the correct processes input the same value v, then every correct process decides v;

+termination - every correct process eventually decides.

 Definition 1.
-An algorithm solves the Byzantine geoconsensus Problem (or geoconsensus for short) for fault area set \mathcal{F} , if every computation produced by this algorithm satisfies the three consensus properties.
+An algorithm solves the Byzantine Geoconsensus Problem (or Geoconsensus for short) for fault area set \mathcal{F} , if every computation produced by this algorithm satisfies the three consensus properties.

 Impossibility of Geoconsensus.
-Given a certain set of embedded processes \mathcal{P} and single area F, the coverage number k of \mathcal{P} by F is the minimum number of such areas required to cover each node of \mathcal{P} .
-We show that geoconsensus is not solvable if the coverage number k is less than 4.
-When the coverage number is 3 or less, the problem translates into classic consensus with 3 sets of peers where one of the sets is faulty.
-Pease et al. [17] proved the solution to be impossible.
+Given a certain set of embedded processes \mathcal{P} and single area F, the coverage number k of \mathcal{P} by F is the minimum number of such areas required to cover each process of \mathcal{P} .
+We show that Geoconsensus is not solvable if the coverage number k is less than 4.
+When the coverage number is 3 or less, the problem is reducible to the classic consensus with 3 sets of peers where one of the sets is faulty.
+Pease et al. [23] proved the solution for the latter problem to be impossible.
 The intuition is that a group of correct processes may not be able to distinguish which of the other two groups is Byzantine and which one is correct.
 Hence, the correct groups may not reach consensus.

 Theorem 1 (Impossibility of Geoconsensus).
-Given a set \mathcal{P} of $N \ge 3$ processes and an area F, there exists no algorithm that solves the geoconsensus Problem if the coverage number k of \mathcal{P} by F is less than 4.
+Given a set \mathcal{P} of $N \ge 3$ processes and an area F, there exists no algorithm that solves the Byzantine Geoconsensus Problem if the coverage number k of \mathcal{P} by F is less than 4.